Hilda Hewlett (1864-1943)

 The war years

 Production in Luton ramped up fast.
 The company quickly went from employing 25 staff to 300.
-This presented a whole new set of management challenges: expansion of the site; new working regulations imposed by the Ministry of Munitions; regular government inspections and as the war pressed on, shortages of both raw materials and skilled labour.
+This presented a whole new set of management challenges: expansion of the site; new working regulations imposed by the Ministry of Munitions; regular government inspections and as the war dragged on, shortages of both raw materials and skilled labour.
+Billy set up a training school to teach women the basics of aeroplane construction.
+It was such a success that it became an official centre under the auspices of the Ministry of Munitions, training women to work not only at Hewlett & Blondeau but at manufacturing plants around the country.
+It could take seventy students and the course lasted three months.
+A reporter for the Weekly Dispatch waxed lyrical:

 Not everyone was so thrilled about this visible demonstration of female capability.
 In May 1917, the Amalgamated Society of Engineers supported a series of unofficial strikes to protest against the employment of unskilled workers, which caused a ten-day walk out of 73 staff at Hewlett & Blondeau.
 Within the factory, women who were learning new, and much-needed, skills like cable-splicing had their work returned to them by male supervisors as rejects.
 Billy told them to start inserting small pieces of red cotton so she could prove the rejected work had actually been made by other men.
 And then she fired the supervisors.